 This file (PDF) contains application procedures, an explanation of the application review process, a look at financial aid, our student body profile, and more for students applying for freshman admission.

 This file (PDF - 7.30 MB) contains application procedures, an explanation of the application review process, a look at financial aid, our student body profile, a listing of majors and minors, and much more.

-In order to be considered for admission, we require that you submit a completed Common Application, which includes the Writing Supplement, and an application fee of $65.
+In order to be considered for admission, we require that you submit a completed Common Application and an application fee of $65.
 (Applicants who require an application fee waiver may petition for one through their college advisor).
 We also require the following additional pieces as part of your application package:

 - For students applying as Freshmen:

 School Report and high school transcript(s): Officially, we recommend that students complete a minimum of 4 years each of English and mathematics, 2 years of social studies, 2 years of history, 3 years of one foreign language, and 3 years of science, with at least 2 laboratory courses.
 However, students in recent years who have been most competitive for admission have taken 4 years in all major subject areas, taking advantage of honors or advanced level courses available at their high schools.

 Recommendations: We require one from your high school counselor or college advisor, and one from a teacher of your choice.
 Additional recommendations may be submitted if you feel they can add relevant, insightful information about you.

 Personal essay: With the Common Application, you have several broad choices for the required essay.
 Use this piece of writing to not only illustrate your writing skills, but also to share something personal about yourself with the admission committee.
 With the essay we are trying to evaluate your communication skills as much as trying to get a glimpse of your personality.